Not enough evidence to charge Kiwi sports star in international drug conspiracy case: sources

 Early in the trial the Crown named the sports star in court and alleged he was linked to the offending.

+They alleged he was involved in taking cash from New Zealand to the US for the purpose of it being used to purchase methamphetamine to import back here.

+It was also alleged during the trial that the star was seen being provided with a bag of pills by Finau.

-Despite that allegation he was not, and has not since been charged.
+Despite the Crown's allegations - the star was not, and has not since been charged.

 He has been granted interim name suppression.